SirJson/rq3vm/README.md

 ## Still reading?

 Have fun!
-And tell me if you improved it or build something with it even tho it's totally half baked at the moment.
+And tell me if you improved it or build something with it.
 Working on this for a day was worth it for sure so I think you wouldn't waste your time here.
 Unfortunately I don't have a need for a scripting language right now but if I would have this would be my choice.

-Special Thanks to **jnz** without him I would have still wondered why GCC is building a broken LCC compiler.
+Special thanks to **jnz** without him I would have still wondered why GCC is building a broken LCC compiler.
 Of course **id Software** for coming up with the idea in the first place and open source it and the **ioquake3 Team** to cleanup that mess that id Software left us.